 How can they help?

 These experts have seen it all when it comes to breastfeeding.
 They can help to provide support, education and technique in response to any pain, anxiety or frustration you may be feeling in the first few weeks at home with your newborn.
 You may also want to ask them about what kind of breast pump would best meet your needs and have them teach you how to use it properly.
-They can help you avoid or resolve common issues like clogged ducts, mastitis, chapped or sore nipples, and engorgement./
+They can help you avoid or resolve common issues like clogged ducts (ductal narrowing), mastitis, chapped or sore nipples, and engorgement.

 If you’re having any specific concerns, they can observe a breastfeeding session and address those -- whether it be about your baby’s latch or positioning, your breast milk supply, or determining whether your baby is getting enough milk.
-They can also teach you how to maintain your milk supply over time, safely store breast milk, create a feeding schedule and prepare for pumping at work.
+They can also teach you how to maintain your milk supply over time, safely store breast milk, prepare for pumping at work.

 How do I find a Lactation Consultant?